 Electives & Seminars

-All NGP students are required to attend the Vollum seminar series throughout their tenure.
-An accompanying seminar course is offered and is required for first year students.
+An impressive variety of seminar series are offered across campus for neuroscience students including the Vollum Seminar Series, which brings in an outside scientist weekly during fall, winter, and spring terms.
+The accompanying seminar course (NEUS 607) is required for first year students for training in critical reading of original literature.
 Every week, students read a paper from an upcoming seminar speaker and then meet to hear a student-led background presentation and roundtable discussion of the paper.
-Students later meet over lunch with the speaker immediately after the seminar.
-This provides a weekly opportunity to converse with an outstanding outside scientist in an informed manner and informal setting.
+Students attend the seminar and meet over lunch with the speaker after the seminar.
+This provides a weekly opportunity to converse with outside scientists in an informed manner and informal setting.

 In addition to the NGP/Vollum Institute Seminar Series, there is a newly instituted Behavioral Neuroscience/Neuroscience Graduate Program Student Invited Joint Seminar Series.
 Speakers for the 2016 academic year were Drs.
 Pat Levitt (USC), Yasmin Hurd (Mount Sinai) and Leah Krubitzer (UC Davis).
 2017 speakers include Drs.
 Michael Halassa (NYU), Margaret McCarthy (U Maryland) and Michela Fagiolini (Harvard).
 Click here for more information.